Lydia O’Neil (1892-1974)

 And Spring Creek, featured on this site, is a fine pastoral lyric.

-More sophisticated poets than O’Neil, appreciated her work.
+More sophisticated poets than O’Neil appreciated her work.
 The modernist Brian Vrepont wrote

 As a versifier who claims a trifle of discrimination I applaud her as a very sweet singer.
 I think it unwise to condemn her simple directness or the more complex expressions of poets who sing of depths subjectively rather than objectively.
-Rhymed verse, blank and free form, as sympathetic forms for expressing truth and beauty.
+Rhymed verse, blank and free form, are sympathetic forms for expressing truth and beauty.